kagiko/vaultwarden-wiki/Which-container-image-to-use.md

-For Docker and Podman users, `bitwarden_rs` provides three images, one for each supported database backend.
-Each image also has several available tags.
-The images and tags are described below.

-## Images

-* `bitwardenrs/server` -- Debian-based image with SQLite support.
-This image is the most widely used/tested, and recommended for most users unless there is a specific need to use a different database backend.
-This image supports `amd64` (x86-64), `arm32v6`, `arm32v7`, and `arm64v8` architectures.

-* `bitwardenrs/server-mysql` -- Debian-based image with MySQL support.
-This image currently supports the `amd64` architecture only, due to cross-compilation issues (see [#530](https://github.com/dani-garcia/bitwarden_rs/issues/530)).

-* `bitwardenrs/server-postgresql` -- Debian-based image with PostgreSQL support.
-This image currently supports the `amd64` architecture only, due to cross-compilation issues (see [#530](https://github.com/dani-garcia/bitwarden_rs/issues/530)).
+`bitwarden_rs` provides a single Docker image ([`bitwardenrs/server`](https://hub.docker.com/r/bitwardenrs/server)) with unified support for SQLite, MySQL, and PostgreSQL database backends, as of version 1.17.0.
+Prior to that version, there were separate images for each database backend (see [Historical images](#historical-images)).

-`bitwardenrs/server` (i.e., the SQLite image) is a [multi-arch](https://www.docker.com/blog/multi-arch-all-the-things/) image, meaning it supports multiple CPU architectures under a single image name.
+The `bitwardenrs/server` image is also [multi-arch](https://www.docker.com/blog/multi-arch-all-the-things/), meaning it supports multiple CPU architectures under a single image name.
 Assuming you're running one of the supported architectures, simply pulling `bitwardenrs/server` should automatically yield the appropriate arch-specific image for your environment, with the exception of Armv6 boards, such as Raspberry Pi 1 and Zero (see [moby/moby#41017](https://github.com/moby/moby/issues/41017)).
 Armv6 users must specify `arm32v6` in the image tag, e.g. `latest-arm32v6`.

-Note that the MySQL and PostgreSQL images currently only support `amd64`, so they are not multi-arch.
-If someone steps up to address the cross-compilation issues, these images can be made multi-arch as well.
+The SQLite backend is the most widely used/tested, and recommended for most users unless there is a specific need to use a different database backend.

-## Image tags
+### Image tags

-Each Docker image can have various tags, each of which represents some variant or property (e.g., specific version) of the image.
+The `bitwardenrs/server` image has several tags, each of which represents some variant or property (e.g., specific version) of the image.

-### Common tags

-All three (SQLite, MySQL, and PostgreSQL) images have the following tags:

 * `latest` -- Tracks the latest released version (i.e., tagged with a version number).
 This tag is recommended for most users, as it's generally the most stable.

 * `testing` -- Tracks the latest commits to the source repository.
-This tag is recommended for users who want early access to the newest features or enhancements.
+This tag is recommended for users who want early access to the newest features, enhancements, or bug fixes.
 The testing version is generally pretty stable, but occasional issues are unavoidable.

 * `x.y.z` (e.g., `1.16.0`) -- Represents a specific released version.

-### SQLite-specific tags

-The SQLite image (`bitwardenrs/server`) has the following additional tags:

-* `alpine` -- Functionally the same as `latest`, but Alpine-based rather than Debian-based, resulting in a slimmer image. `latest` vs. `alpine` is mostly a matter of preference, but note that the `alpine` tag currently supports the `amd64` architecture only.
+* `alpine` -- Functionally the same as `latest`, but Alpine-based rather than Debian-based, resulting in a slimmer image. `latest` vs. `alpine` is mostly a matter of preference, but note that the `alpine` tag currently supports the `amd64` and `arm32v7` architectures only.

 * `x.y.z-alpine` (e.g., `1.16.0-alpine`) -- Similar to `alpine`, but represents a specific released version.